bgmulinari/B1SLayer/README.md

 // Performs PATCH on /BusinessPartners('C00001'), updating the CardName of the Business Partner await serviceLayer.Request("BusinessPartners", "C00001").PatchAsync(new { CardName = "Updated BP name" });

-// Performs a POST on /Attachments2 with the provided file as the attachment var newAttachment = await serviceLayer.PostAttachmentAsync(@"C:\files\myfile.pdf");
+// Performs a POST on /Attachments2 with the provided file as the attachment (other overloads available) var newAttachment = await serviceLayer.PostAttachmentAsync(@"C:\files\myfile.pdf");

 // Batch requests!
 Performs multiple operations in SAP in a single HTTP request